Qolab mission is to build high quality qubits by leveraging the most advanced semiconductor manufacturing processes.

 Venture Round in 2023

 Leadoptik is a deep-tech company focused on developing advanced miniature imaging technology designed for minimally invasive medical procedures.
-Its platform enhances surgical capabilities by providing high-resolution imaging and 3D navigation in real time, allowing surgeons to visualize small anatomical structures with greater clarity than existing imaging systems.
-This innovative approach facilitates the early detection of cancer and improves the overall effectiveness of surgical interventions, ultimately contributing to better patient outcomes.
+Its innovative platform enhances surgical capabilities by providing real-time, high-resolution imaging combined with 3D navigation features.
+This technology significantly improves surgeons' ability to visualize small objects in the human body, facilitating the early detection of conditions such as cancer.
+By advancing imaging techniques, Leadoptik aims to enhance surgical precision and improve patient outcomes.

 3D Glass Solutions